 In response to the above, it is considered that the proposal fails to meet the relevant planning and design guidelines to be met as the reduction of the drainage corridor does not allow for the adjoining retarding basins to be well aligned and integrated into the broader open space network.
+The subdivision layout proposes a reserve that is inconsistent in width and function with the remainder of this drainage reserve and other reserves in Officer.
 The network is intended to be consistent through each site as shown within the PSP.